biaslab/ForneyLab.jl/docs/src/user-guide.md

 At this point a new function named `step!` becomes available in the current scope.
 This function contains a message-passing algorithm that infers `m1` and `m2` given one or more `y` observations.
 In the section [Executing an algorithm](@ref) we will see how this function is used.

-### Approximate inference
+### Variational message passing

-Variational message passing (VMP) and expectation propagation (EP) algorithms are generated much in the same way as the belief propagation algorithm we saw earlier.
-There are several differences though.
-Let's look at an example of VMP.
-In this example we will generate a VMP algorithm that infers both the mean and the precision of a Gaussian distributed variable.
-The main difference with respect to belief propagation is that for VMP we need to define a recognition factorization function that dictates our assumption of how the joint probability of our model factorizes.
-This assumption is what makes VMP an approximation method.
-A common approach is to assume that all random variables of interest (also known as hidden variables) factorize with respect each other.
+Variational message passing (VMP) algorithms are generated much in the same way as the belief propagation algorithm we saw in the previous section.
+There is a major difference though: for VMP algorithm generation we need to define the factorization properties of our approximate distribution.
+A common approach is to assume that all random variables of the model factorize with respect to each other.
 This is known as the *mean field* assumption.
+In ForneyLab, the specification of such factorization properties is defined using the `RecognitionFactorization` composite type.
+Let's take a look at a simple example to see how it is used.
+In this model we want to learn the mean and variance of a Gaussian distribution.
 ```@example 1
 g = FactorGraph() # create a new factor graph
 @RV m ~ GaussianMeanVariance(0, 10)